Household-Management-101.com

 Create A Holiday Spending Worksheet

-Of course, each person's Christmas is different, so feel free to add and subtract from the categories as needed to personalize your budget for your family's plans.
+Of course, each person's holiday celebrations and traditions are different, so feel free to add and subtract from the categories as needed to personalize your budget for your family's plans.

 Keeping Track Of Your Holiday Spending

-After you have created a Christmas budget with all the categories, saying what you anticipate spending you still need to stick to that budget.
+After you have created a Christmas budget with all the categories, saying what you anticipate spending you still need to stick to it.

 There is no point in making a plan unless you actually follow the plan.
 However, you know that plans don't actually work out exactly like we want because life happens.
 You can overspend on a gift because it cost more than anticipated, or find a great sale and underspend too.